korbinian90/QuantitativeSusceptibilityMappingTGV.jl/README.md

 ## Run with other GPU types

-Other GPU types should be supported, however are only minimally tested.
+Other GPU types don't work with the command line script.
+They have to be accessed via Julia (or the command line script modified).

 ```julia
 using AMDGPU